By R.Davies, PhD・Nutrition

 10. Schutten JC et al. Long-term magnesium supplementation improves glucocorticoid metabolism: A post-hoc analysis of an intervention trial.
 Clin Endocrinol (Oxf).
 2021 Feb;94(2):150-157.
 PMID: 33030273

-Published: 07 April 2026
+Published: April 07, 2026

-Our aim is to provide independent, evidence-based, transparent, accurate and reliable information you can trust.
+Alphabet Guides provides independent, evidence-based information you can trust.
 Learn more about our Editorial Standards.

 Disclaimer: The information on this website is for educational purposes only.
 It should not be used as a substitute for medical advice from a qualified healthcare professional.